 Chronic endothelial damage may be the major underlying cause of aging and death by causing end-organ insufficiencies in human beings (1).
 Much higher blood pressures (BP) of the afferent vasculature may be the major accelerating factor by causing recurrent injuries on vascular endothelial cells.
 Probably, whole afferent vasculature including capillaries are mainly involved in the process.
-Therefore the term of venosclerosis is not as famous as atherosclerosis in the medical literature.
-Due to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature, which eventually reduces blood supply to the terminal organs, and increases systolic and decreases diastolic BP further.
-Some of the wellknown accelerating factors of the inflammatory process are physical inactivity, sedentary lifestyle, excess weight, animal-rich diet, smoking, alcohol, chronic inflammations, prolonged infections, and cancers for the development of terminal consequences including obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), coronary heart disease (CHD), chronic renal disease (CRD), mesenteric ischemia, osteoporosis, stroke, dementia, other end-organ insufficiencies, aging, and death (2, 3).
+Thus the term venosclerosis is not as famous as atherosclerosis in the medical literature.
+Due to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature, and they eventually reduce blood supply to the terminal organs, and increase systolic and decrease diastolic BP further.
+Some of the wellknown accelerating factors of the inflammatory process are physical inactivity, sedentary lifestyle, excess weight, animal-rich diet, smoking, alcohol, chronic inflammations, prolonged infections, and cancers for the development of terminal consequences including obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), coronary heart disease (CHD), chronic renal disease (CRD), mesenteric ischemia, osteoporosis, stroke, dementia, other end-organ insufficiencies, early aging, and premature death (2, 3).
 Although early withdrawal of the accelerating factors can delay terminal consequences, after development of HT, DM, cirrhosis, COPD, CRD, CHD, PAD, mesenteric ischemia, osteoporosis, stroke, dementia, other end-organ insufficiencies, and aging, endothelial changes cannot be reversed completely due to their fibrotic nature.
 The accelerating factors and terminal consequences are researched under the titles of metabolic syndrome, aging syndrome, or accelerated endothelial damage syndrome in the medical literature, extensively (4-6).
-On the other hand, sickle cell diseases (SCD) are a chronic inflammatory process on vascular endothelium terminating with accelerated atherosclerosis induced end-organ failure and a shortened survival in both genders (7, 8).
+On the other hand, sickle cell diseases (SCD) are a chronic inflammatory process on vascular endothelium, initiated at birth and terminated with accelerated atherosclerosis induced end-organ failures in both genders (7, 8).
 Hemoglobin S causes loss of elastic and biconcave disc shaped structures of red blood cells (RBC).
 Probably loss of elasticity instead of shape is the major problem since sickling is rare in peripheric blood samples of the patients with associated thalassemia minors, and human survival is not affected in hereditary spherocytosis or elliptocytosis.
-Loss of elasticity is present during the whole lifespan, but exaggerated with inflammation, infection, and various stresses of the body.
-The hard RBC induced chronic endothelial damage, inflammation, and fibrosis terminate with disseminated tissue hypoxia all over the body (9).
-As a difference from other causes of chronic endothelial damage, the SCD may keep vascular endothelium particularly at the capillary level (10, 11), since the capillary system is the main distributor of the hard cells into the tissues.
-The hard RBC induced chronic endothelial damage builds up an advanced atherosclerosis in early decades of life.
+Loss of elasticity is present during whole lifespan, but exaggerated with inflammation, infection, and various stresses of the body.
+The hardened RBC induced chronic endothelial damage, inflammation, and fibrosis terminate with disseminated tissue hypoxia all over the body (9).
+As a difference from other causes of chronic endothelial damage, the SCD may keep vascular endothelium particularly at the capillary level (10, 11), since the capillary system is the main distributor of the hardened cells into the tissues.
+The hardened RBC induced chronic endothelial damage builds up an advanced atherosclerosis in early years of life.
 Vascular narrowing and occlusions induced tissue ischemia and infarctions are the final consequences of the SCD, so the mean life expectancy is decreased by 25 to 30 years in such patients (8).
-We tried to understand the underlying mechanisms of pulmonary hypertension (PHT) and COPD in the SCD.
+Similarly, coronavirus disease (COVID-19) may actually be a genetically determined inflammatory process, particularly involving the pulmonary capillaries with much higher mortality rates in some families.